 - Venipuncture: The risks of drawing blood include temporary discomfort from the needle stick and bruising. - Any extra tissue or amniotic fluid your physician takes from you or your child will come through cuts or tubes needed for your medical procedure, and should not cause you any risk, discomfort, or pain beyond what we normally expect from surgery. - Confidentiality: Donating specimens may involve a loss of privacy, but information about you will be handled as confidentially as possible.
 Your/your child's name will not be used in any published reports from research performed using your specimen.
 The manager of the tissue bank (Dr. Elliott Sherr) and select tissue bank staff members will have access to information about you/your child but they will not release any identifying information about you/your child to researchers using your/your child's specimen.
 The UCSF Committee on Human Research and other University of California personnel also may see information about you/your child to check on the tissue bank.
 Once your/your child's health information is disclosed to the research team it is not protected under the Health Information Portability and Accountability Act (HIPAA).
 The tissue bank staff will continue to protect your/your child's personally identifiable health information as described in this consent form.

-The University of California complies with the requirements of HIPAA and its privacy regulations, and with all other applicable laws that protect the confidentiality of your/your child's health information.

-- The greatest risk to you is the release of information from your health records.
+The University of California complies with the requirements of HIPAA and its privacy regulations, and with all other applicable laws that protect the confidentiality of your/your child's health information. - The greatest risk to you is the release of information from your health records.
 We will do our best to make sure that your personal information will be kept private.
-The chance that this information will be given to someone else is very small. - There is a risk that someone could trace your information and sample back to you.
+The chance that this information will be given to someone else is very small.

+- There is a risk that someone could trace your information and sample back to you.
 Even without your name or other identifiers, your genetic information is unique to you.
-The researchers believe the chance that someone will identify you is very small, but the risk may change in the future as people come up with new ways of tracing information. - Donating and broad sharing of data data may involve a loss of privacy, but information about you will be handled as confidentially as possible.
-Study data will be physically and electronically secured.
-As with any use of electronic means to store data, there is a risk of breach of data security.
-Genetic information that results from this study does not have medical or treatment importance at this time.
-However, there is a risk that information about taking part in a genetic study may influence insurance companies and/or employers regarding your health.
-Taking part in a genetic study may also have a negative impact or unintended consequences on family or other relationships.
-It is possible that future research could one day help people of the same race, ethnicity, or sex as you.
-However, it is also possible through these kinds of studies that genetic traits might come to be associated with your group.
-In some cases, this could reinforce harmful stereotypes.
-In some cases, this information could be used to make it harder for you to get or keep a job or insurance.
-There are laws against the misuse of genetic information.
+The researchers believe the chance that someone will identify you is very small, but the risk may change in the future as people come up with new ways of tracing information. - In some cases, this information could be used to make it harder for you to get or keep a job or insurance.
+There are laws against the misuse of genetic information, but they may not give full protection.
+There can also be a risk in knowing genetic information.
 New health information about inherited traits that might affect you or your blood relatives could be found during a study.
 The researchers believe the chance these things will happen is very small, but cannot promise that they will not occur.